 An Introduction to Aomori

-During our recent trip to Japan, we visited the Tohoku region but only the prefectures of Aomori and Akita.
+During our recent trip to Japan, we visited the Tohoku region and enjoyed the prefectures of Aomori and Akita.
 It was just a teaser of what this beautiful part of the country has to offer.

 Tohoku is known for its incredible natural beauty and welcoming locals, but on top of those things, Aomori, in particular, is also famous for its tasty food.

-It’s the largest producer of apples (you’ve probably heard of Fuji apples?), has an abundance of seafood on offer (scallops and affordable sushi), and due to the chilly winters, some hearty, comfort foods are served here as well (try the beef bara-yaki, and the vegetable soup kenoshiru).
+It’s the largest producer of apples in the nation (you’ve probably heard of Fuji apples?), has an abundance of seafood on offer (scallops and affordable sushi), and due to the chilly winters, some hearty, comfort foods are served here as well (try the beef bara-yaki, and the vegetable soup kenoshiru).

 With volcanoes, mountains, lakes, hot springs, historical sites, parks, and food…Aomori really is a hidden gem in Japan.